voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String[1]]`

-String.
-When not undef it will create a bindmount on the node for the nfs mount.
+When not undef it will create a bindmount on the node for the NFS mount.

 Default value: `undef`